harshajustin/Cold-Email-Generator/README.md

 **Set-up Instructions:**
-1. Obtain Grok API Key
+1. Obtain Groq API Key
-To get started, you will need an API key from Grok.
+To get started, you will need an API key from Groq.
 Follow these steps:

-- Visit Grok API Keys to create and obtain an API key,get an API_KEY from here: https://console.groq.com/keys.
+- Visit Groq API Keys to create and obtain an API key,get an API_KEY from here: https://console.groq.com/keys.
 - In your project folder, navigate to the .env file and update it with your API key:
 Grok_API_KEY=<your-api-key>